 Take a pet first aid course, or at your next vet visit, ask your veterinarian or nurse to show you how to check and measure your cat’s heart and pulse rate so you know whether it is higher or lower than normal.
 This video shows how to measure these vitals, and while a dog is being used, it's the same method for cats.

 Cats don’t often pant, but they might when overheated, which may go along with a case of dehydration.

 Here’s yet another reason why you should scoop your cat’s litter boxes daily: So you can check for changes in urination (and defecation).
 Also, remember that a cat that isn’t peeing might not be able to, which can be a sign of a fatal urethral obstruction.

 Muscles need calcium, sodium, and potassium to contract.
 Therefore, when there is an imbalance in the electrolytes, muscles can become weak.

 Treatment of Dehydration in Cats

-If you believe your cat is dehydrated, encourage them to take in more water (see the tips and tricks below).
-If their dehydration is mild and their kidneys, intestines, and other organs are working normally, then the additional water they take in “orally” may be enough to help correct the problem.
+If you believe your cat is dehydrated, encourage them to take in more water.
+If their dehydration is mild and their kidneys, intestines, and other organs are working normally (i.e., no prior or current signs of illness), then the additional water they take in “orally” may be enough to help correct the problem.
 However, if their dehydration is more advanced, or if they’ve got underlying disease or dysfunction with one or more of their body systems, then it’s time for a vet visit.
 Your vet can determine how dehydrated your cat is and help you get to the bottom of it.

 They can also give your cat “fluids” — a balanced electrolyte solution.
 Dehydration isn’t just about an abnormality of water balance, as there are typically electrolyte imbalances, too.
 Fluids may be administered either subcutaneously (under your cat’s skin) or intravenously (directly into your cat’s vein), depending on how dehydrated and sick your cat is.